FedProphet: Memory-Efficient Federated Adversarial Training via Robust and Consistent Cascade Learning: Related Works and Preliminaries

 \subsection{Cascade Learning}

 Cascade Learning (also known as Decoupled Learning) is proposed to reduce the memory requirement for training a large model \cite{hettinger2017forward,marquez2018deep,belilovsky2020decoupled}.
-As illustrated in \cref{fig:cascade}, the key idea of Cascade Learning is to partition a large neural network into cascaded small modules and train each module $\vw_m$ with an early exit loss $l_m$ provided by a small auxiliary output model $\boldsymbol{\theta}_m$, instead of the joint loss $l$ of the whole model:
+As illustrated in \cref{fig:cascade}, Cascade Learning partitions a large neural network into cascaded small modules and trains the modules one by one in the forward order.
+Each module $\vw_m$ is trained with an early exit loss $l_m$ provided by an auxiliary output model $\boldsymbol{\theta}_m$: